A hearty stew with homemade linguica, white beans and real Portuguese cabbage inspired by the caldo verde eaten in the Azores.

 Every year or so Holly and I host a Greek-themed, springtime hootenany we call our Big Fat Greek Parties.
 We roast goats and lambs, eat octopus, sometimes grill sardines.
 But the mainstay of the party food is always this more or less traditional Greek loukaniko sausage.
 Loukaniko is an ancient sausage, dating back to Classical times.

-Canada goose is an ideal bird for sausage-making.
-They are large and meaty and since they are the devil to pluck — I typically only pluck the nicest of my Canadas — you end up with a lot of skinned meat, mostly from the breasts and those big ole’ legs.
-You really can make any
+Goose sausage is a must if you happen to hunt geese, especially Canada and snow geese, which are often skinned.
+Canada geese are especially good, as they are large and meaty and the devil to pluck — I typically only pluck the nicest of my Canadas — you end up with a lot of skinned